The Simple Function Point method: Convertibility between SFP and FPA measures

 In 2017, a study evaluated the convertibility between UFP and SiFP measures using seven different datasets.
 Every dataset was characterized by a specific conversion rate.
 Specifically, it was found that $Size_{[SiFP]} = k\ Size={[UFP]}$, with $k \in [0.957, 1.221]$.
 Noticeably, for a dataset, no linear model could be found; instead the statistically significant model $Size[SiFP]=Size[UFP]^{1.033}$ was found.

 In conclusion, available evidence shows that one SiFP is approximately equivalent to one UFP, but this equivalence depends on the data being considered, besides being true only on average.

-Considering that the IFPUG SFP basic elements (EP, LF) are totaly equivalent to the original SiFP elements (UGEP, UGDG), the previous results hold for the IFPUG SFP method as well.
+Considering that the IFPUG SFP basic elements (EP, LF) are totally equivalent to the original SiFP elements (UGEP, UGDG), the previous results hold for the IFPUG SFP method as well.

 Using SFP for software development effort estimation

 IFPUG FPA is mainly used for estimating software development effort.
 Therefore, any alternative method that aims at measuring the functional size of software should support effort estimation with the same level of accuracy as IFPUG FPA.
 In other words, it is necessary to verify that effort estimates based on SFP are at least as good as the estimates based on UFP.

 To perform this verification, an ISBSG dataset was analyzed, and models of effort vs. size were derived, using ordinary least squares regression, after log-log transformations.
 The effort estimation errors were then compared.
 It turned out that the two models yielded extremely similar estimation accuracy.

 A following study analyzed a dataset containing data from 25 Web applications.
 Ordinary least squares regression was used to derive UFP-based and SiFP-based effort models.
 Also in this case, no statistically significant estimation differences could be observed.